boucadair/ipfix-tcpoptions-and-v6eh/draft-ietf-opsawg-ipfix-tcpo-v6eh.md

 This section provides few examples to illustrate the use of some IEs defined in the document.

-{{ex-eh1}} provides an example of reported values in an ipv6ExtensionHeadersFull Information Element for an IPv6 Flow in which only the	IPv6 Destination Options header is observed.
+{{ex-eh1}} provides an example of reported values in an ipv6ExtensionHeadersFull IE for an IPv6 Flow in which only the	IPv6 Destination Options header is observed.
 One octet is sufficient to report these observed options.
 Concretely, the ipv6ExtensionHeadersFull IE will be set to 1.

 ~~~~